MIACollaborative/justin-examples/break-away/README.md

 # Break-Away

 This example app shows how to write and run Decision Rules using `justin-core`.
 To run this app you will need a few things in place:
 1. A mongo server that JustIn can connect to.
-(See XXX for setup options/instructions.)
+(See the top level [README](../) for setup options/instructions.)
 2. Credentials for using [MailJet](https://mailjet.com)
 3. A URL to a form where users can submit their self-response data.